awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-instance-refresh-skip-matching.md

 + Roll back changes after one or more instances are replaced as part of a failed or cancelled instance refresh\.

 **Note**
-Currently, the desired configuration and skip matching features are available only if you use the AWS CLI or an SDK\.
-These features are not available from the console\.
-The skip matching feature cannot be used to update an Auto Scaling group that uses a launch configuration unless a launch template or mixed instances policy is specified for the desired configuration\.
+The skip matching feature cannot be used to update an Auto Scaling group that uses a launch configuration unless a launch template is specified for the desired configuration\.

 The following AWS CLI examples demonstrate a few scenarios for the use of skip matching\.